klajdiqirko/courseraPML/PMLproj.md

 ##          predictgbm
 ## predictrf A B C D E
 ##         A 7 0 0 0 0
-##         B 0 6 1 1 0
+##         B 0 6 2 0 0
 ##         C 0 0 1 0 0
 ##         D 0 0 0 1 0
 ##         E 0 0 0 0 3
 ```
-We can see that the oredicted values differ in the B, C, D classes which tells that these three classes are the hardest to separate accurately.
-Nontheless both the algorithms created very good approximating models.
+We can see that the predicted values differ in the B, C, D classes which tells that these three classes are the hardest to separate accurately.
+Nonetheless both the algorithms created very good approximating models.